 Then mix into your cookie dough.

-How To Shape The Iced Oatmeal Cookies
+How To Shape The Cookies

 The first step is to roll the cookie dough into a ball.
-Line them all up on a parchment paper lined baking sheet, so they don’t stick.
+I like to use a cookie scoop so that all of the cookies are the same size.

 Use a small square piece of parchment paper, lay it on top of a cooking dough ball and use the bottom of a flat glass or a measuring cup to press down.
+They won't spread a ton so you can press them to the size you desires.

 This will give your cookies the nice flat round shape just like the store bought ones.

-The Glaze For Iced Oatmeal Cookies
+The Glaze

 To make the icing glaze for the cookies you’ll need powdered sugar and milk.
 I told you this was easy!